mgray1001/examples/pong-demo/README.md

-# Ruby WebSockets Chat Demo Part Tres
+# Ruby WebSockets Chat Demo Part Quad

 This is a simple application that serves tasty WebSockets to your users with [faye-websocket](https://github.com/faye/faye-websocket-ruby), [Puma](https://github.com/puma/puma), and [Sinatra](https://github.com/sinatra/sinatra).